 I would also strongly recommend using certified organic cotton sheets and blankets as opposed to conventional cotton and wool bedding, which has been grown using pesticides and fungicides and then also treated with flame retardants.

 You can order various sizes in BabeSafe covers to suit both bassinets and cot mattresses.

-To see where you can order a BabeSafe Mattress Cover click here.
+You can find our where you can order a BabeSafe Mattress Cover here.

 Do Organic Cot Mattresses Need To Be Wrapped?